 Term: 2016 – 2019

-Scott is also currently serving his third three-year term on the East Village Homes Corporation's (EVHC) Board of Directors, since 2009, and has served on the following EVHC committees: Recreation & Environment, Parking & Public Safety, Publicity/Communications, External Affairs, Information Technology, Audit/Budget/Reserves, and the Dispute Resolution committee.
+Scott has previously served as an elected Director on the East Village Homes Corporation's (EVHC) Board of Directors, between 2009 and 2016; he served on the following EVHC committees: Recreation & Environment, Parking & Public Safety, Publicity/Communications, External Affairs, Information Technology, Audit/Budget/Reserves, and the Dispute Resolution committee.
 During his time on the EVHC board, he assisted in the creation of a Neighborhood Watch program, in partnership with the Montgomery County Police Department.
 Scott is also credited for creating EVHC’s Facebook page and writing articles for the bi-weekly "East Village Echo" column in the Montgomery Village News.

 Scott is employed as a Client Onboarding Officer (Vice President), at J.P.
 Morgan Private Bank in Washington, D.C.
 Scott is also a Notary Public in both MD and DC, a certified Mediator and Facilitator, as well as a certified Voter Registrar with the Montgomery County Board of Elections.
 Scott’s notable former employment has included: State government (Maryland Department of Transportation), Federal Government (U.S. Department of Agriculture), and as a Realtor with Long and Foster (including the former Montgomery Village office).